 This is a heavy anesthetic that numbs your entire body and puts you to sleep during the operation.

 Most cesarean deliveries today are done with a regional anesthesia such as an epidural or spinal block.
 This is an anesthetic that keeps you awake while numbing you from the waist down.
 The medication is delivered directly through your spinal fluid, through a small tube placed in your lower back.

 Once you are either asleep or completely numb, the surgeon will make an abdominal incision either horizontally or vertically.
 Your abdominal muscles may or may not need to be cut to get to the uterus.

-All surgeries carry inherent risks of complication.
+All surgeries carry inherent risks of complications.
 Your surgical staff is highly trained to deal effectively with any complications in order to keep you and your baby safe.
 Some complications associated with C-section birth include:

 - Blood clots, especially in the pelvis, legs, and lungs

 - Adverse reaction to a medication